SohailMahmoud/Vacation-Tracking-System/README.md

 add or remove nearly any record in the system.
 In the real world, HR clerks may or may not be employees; however, if they are employees, they use two separate login IDs to manage these two different roles
-- **System Admin**: A role responsible for the smooth running of the sys- tem’s technical resources (e.g., Web server, database) and for collecting and archiving all log files
+- **System Admin**: A role responsible for the smooth running of the system’s technical resources (e.g., Web server, database) and for collecting and archiving all log files

 ## Main use cases: